 Stacey started work with EDO NSW in June 2015 as a Solicitor in the litigation team.
 She advises and represents clients in a broad range of environmental and planning law matters.

 Stacey has previously worked as a lawyer in the Environment and Planning team at commercial firm Corrs Chambers Westgarth and was a tipstaff to the Hon.
 Justice Malcolm Craig at the NSW Land and Environment Court.

 Stacey is admitted as a Solicitor of NSW and the High Court of Australia.
 Stacey holds a Bachelor of Arts (with Distinction) from the University of New South Wales and a Juris Doctor from the University of Technology Sydney.

 Stacey is currently a member of the NSW Young Lawyers Environment and Planning Law Committee.

 International Programs Coordinator

 BJ is the International Programs Coordinator at EDO NSW.
 He is responsible for developing and delivering EDO NSW’s International Program.
 The International Program is focussed on building the capacity of environmental lawyers across the Asia-Pacific.
-This involves providing partner organisations with training, technical advice and support (in the areas of litigation, policy and law reform, outreach, governance and scientific advice), Australian volunteer placements, and links to international environmental networks.
+This involves providing partner organisations with training, technical advice and support (in the areas of litigation, policy and law reform, outreach, governance and scientific advice), and links to regional and international environmental networks.